GlobalsoftWigilabs/nr1-cambio/README.md

 ## Issues / enhancement requests

 Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
 Please search for and review the existing open issues before submitting a new issue.

+## Contributing

+Contributions are encouraged!
+If you submit an enhancement request, we'll invite you to contribute the change yourself.
+Please review our [Contributors Guide](CONTRIBUTING.md).

+if you have any questions, please drop us an email at opensource+cambio@wigilabs.com.

 ## License